mewza/const1/README.md

  Note: you must include simd_c.c into project for ISINF, ISNAN,
        ISNORM, FIXNORM to work properly

-SIMD's simd::isinf simd::isnan is broken in the latest Xcode (16.2) so I built my own from the ground up, would be nice if Apple would fix this on compiler level, but for now here is a replacement, along with other many handy tools I accumulated devleoping projects, including ZArray, which I am looking for support on compiler level as well, able
+SIMD's simd::isinf simd::isnan is stil broken even in the latest Xcode (16.2), so I built my own from the ground up, would be nice if Apple would fix this on compiler level, but for now here is a replacement, along with other many handy tools I accumulated devleoping projects, including ZArray, which I am looking for support on compiler level as well, able